Facebook Ad Templates [2020] [UPDATED]

 Remove background colors to focus on the text and image

-Almost the same as the previous template with the addition of your brand or business logo.
-For companies with high brand recognition, the logo alone can be an effective way to grab attention and generate clicks.
+Almost the same as the previous template, with the addition of your brand or business logo.
+For companies with high brand recognition, the logo alone can effectively grab attention and generate clicks.

 Strong CTA for a quick discount